DanteHealy/Finance-Transformation/README.md

 ## User Experience (UX):
 The purpose of this website is to build my personal brand by leveraging my knowledge of Finance transformation, through:
- - Highlighting the challenges some Finance organisations have with modernising and
+ - Highlighting the challenges some Finance organisations have with modernising
  - Communicating my value by educating Finance professionals on how to effectively link strategy to execution through the application of the target operating model and project management frameworks.
 In essence I am planning to use this website as a content marketing campaign with my skills as the product which I will post on LinkedIn to demonstrate my knowledge of Finance and strategic change programmes and projects with contact details should anyone want to reach out to me.